 Roadie knows how to ship plants and flowers the stress-free way while staying in your budget.
 From flowers to shrubs & everything in between, you’re covered.
-Roadie drives door-to-door to deliver your plants for a speedy and stress-free journey.
-Your plants will be traveling first class, upright, and snug inside the vehicle of a Driver who is already heading to where your plants need to go.
-And we have Drivers in all 50 states, so we can handle any distance without a huge increase in cost.
+Roadie drivers deliver door-to-door, so your plants can have a speedy and stress-free journey.
+Your plants will be traveling first class, upright, and snug inside the vehicle of a driver who is already heading to where your plants need to go.
+And our network of drivers covers all 50 states, so we can handle any distance without a huge increase in cost.

 How to ship plants with less packaging and waste

 Figuring out how to ship plants isn’t as complicated as it seems.
 When you’re looking how to ship flowers or plants a greener way, look no further than Roadie.
 Only your driver will handle your plants, which means they won’t be tossed around from truck to warehouse to truck to doorstep the way traditional companies handle transporting plants.
 That means you don’t need all that expensive and wasteful packaging.

 Discover how to move plants without stressing them

 Long, hot trips aren’t good for plants and flowers because they can quickly wilt and get distressed.
 Botanists and gardening experts recommend the shortest, coolest methods for plant shipping.
 Roadie delivers by driving the plants right to where they need to go — in the comfortable climate of a passenger vehicle.

 Careful handling from the store to the event